dynamic98/Pre-AttentiveGaze/data/README.md

-This data folder should include the raw dataset(PreAttentiveGaze dataset).

-You need to download the dataset in the data folder.

-The download links will be available soon.
+This data folder should include the raw dataset(PreAttentiveGaze dataset).<br> You need to download the dataset in the data folder.<br> The download links will be available soon.<br>

 The datasest will be organized in the following hierarchical structure.

 ```bash
 data/